dlschwartz/2019cHIST630/schedule.markdown

 ## 10 October

 #### Discussion
 * Lou Burnard, "The TEI Cornucopia, Part One," What Is the Text Encoding Initiative?: How to Add Intelligent Markup to Digital Resources. _Encyclopédie Numérique_.
 Marseille: OpenEdition Press, 2014, <https://books.openedition.org/oep/689>.
 * Lou Burnard, "The TEI Cornucopia, Part Two," What Is the Text Encoding Initiative?: How to Add Intelligent Markup to Digital Resources. _Encyclopédie Numérique_.
 Marseille: OpenEdition Press, 2014, <https://books.openedition.org/oep/1340>.
+* _P5: Guidelines for Electronic Text Encoding and Interchange_, <https://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html>.
+Under "Text Body" puruse chapters 6-12 and read carefully one or two of the chapters that will be relevant to your particular text encoding project.
+Come to class prepared to discuss those chapters.

 #### _Ludi_
 * TEI